 Rounding out his slate is an Apple and Endeavor Content-produced limited series about Hedy Lamarr, starring and executive produced by Gal Gadot and executive produced and written by Sarah Treem.

 The Littlefield Company recently signed a multi-year deal with Touchstone Television and 20th Television for all TV development.

 While at NBC, Littlefield was responsible for developing many of the series that defined quality programming.
-As head of the comedy department he developed The Cosby Show, The Golden Girls, Alf and The Fresh Prince of Bel Air.
-In his last four years, Littlefield orchestrated a renaissance at NBC and a return to first place in the ratings race, fueled by a long roster of hit series that he developed.
-They included: Seinfeld, ER, Friends, Frasier, Mad About You, Just Shoot Me, 3rd Rock From the Sun, NewsRadio, Homicide: Life on the Street and Law & Order.
+As head of the comedy department, he developed The Golden Girls, ALF and The Fresh Prince of Bel-Air.
+In his last four years as president of the entertainment division, Littlefield orchestrated a renaissance at NBC and a return to first place in the ratings race, fueled by a long roster of hit series that he developed.
+They included: Seinfeld, ER, Friends, Frasier, Mad About You, Just Shoot Me!, 3rd Rock from the Sun, NewsRadio, Homicide: Life on the Street and Law & Order.
+He was an architect of “Must See TV.”
 In his final year at NBC, he supervised the development of Will & Grace, Providence and The West Wing.
 He initiated the development of Law & Order: SVU, which began the industry trend of procedural spin-offs.
 Actor Bob Balaban portrayed Littlefield in the HBO film The Late Shift as well as a handful of memorable episodes of Seinfeld.

-In May 2012, Doubleday books published Littlefield’s The New York Times bestselling memoir Top of the Rock: Inside the Rise and Fall of Must See TV which documents his record breaking years at NBC.
+In May 2012, Doubleday Books published Littlefield’s New York Times best-selling memoir Top of the Rock: Inside the Rise and Fall of Must See TV, which documents his record-breaking years at NBC.